K2 Looks Towards WASP-28 and WASP-151: SYSTEM PARAMETERS

 \section{SYSTEM PARAMETERS}

 We obtained the system parameters with the simultaneous Markov chain Monte Carlo (MCMC) analysis of the transit light curves and radial velocity (RV) measurements.
-The MCMC procedure is presented in \citet{CollierCameron07} and \citet{Pollacco08}.
+The MCMC procedure is presented in \citet{CollierCameron07}, \citet{Pollacco08}, and \citet{Anderson15}.
 The photometric input for each system was the normalized and flattened \textit{K2} Campaign 12 light curve from Section~3.
-The spectroscopic inputs were the publicly available RV measurements published in the corresponding discovery papers, \citet{Anderson15} for WASP-28 and \citet{Demangeon17} for WASP-151.
+The spectroscopic inputs were the publicly available RV measurements published in the corresponding discovery papers, \citet{Anderson15} for WASP-28 and \citet{Demangeon18} for WASP-151.
 Because the HARPS RV dataset for WASP-28 covered the planetary transit, we were able to fit also the Rossiter-McLaughlin effect.
-The four-parameter limb-darkening coefficients were interpolated through the tables of \citet{Sing10}.
+The four-parameter limb-darkening coefficients were interpolated at each MCMC iteration through the tables of \citet{Sing10} and are reported in Tables~2 and 3 as the post-burn-in median values.

+The initial values for all MCMC jump parameters, except the stellar mass and eccentricity (see the following two paragraphs), were selected based on the values reported in the corresponding discovery papers.
+The stellar masses and effective temperatures were constrained with Gaussian priors, while the prior probability distributions of all other parameters were treated as being uniform.
+The parameter step sizes were set to evolve during the MCMC procedure, ensuring that roughly 25\% of proposal sets were accepted via the Metropolis--Hastings algorithm (see \citet{Pollacco08} and \citet{Anderson15} for details).

-The stellar masses were determined with the Bayesian mass and age estimator { {BAGEMASS}} \citep{Maxted15}. { {BAGEMASS}} compares the stellar density and stellar spectroscopic effective temperature to stellar evolution models, and applies the MCMC procedure to find best-fitting isochrone.
-The stellar densities were derived from the transit observables with the initial MCMC system parameter analyses and the stellar effective temperatures were taken from the corresponding discovery papers.
+The stellar masses were determined with the Bayesian mass and age estimator { {BAGEMASS}} \citep{Maxted15}. { {BAGEMASS}} compares the stellar density, metallicity, and spectroscopic effective temperature to stellar evolution models, and applies the MCMC procedure to find best-fitting isochrone.
+The stellar densities were derived from the transit observables with the initial MCMC system parameter analyses, whereas the stellar effective temperatures and metallicities were taken from the corresponding discovery papers.
 The stellar masses obtained with the { {BAGEMASS}} procedure were fed back into the main MCMC system parameter analysis as a two-step iteration process.
 The derived isochronal age estimates are given along with the system parameters in Tables~2 and 3.

 Because the close-in planets are expected to circularise on very short time-scales, we imposed circular orbits in the main MCMC run as suggested by \citet{Anderson12}.
 In a consequent MCMC run, we then set the eccentricity to be fitted as a free parameter.
 This allowed us to estimate the eccentricity upper limit from the resulting MCMC chain.